 Niacinamide, also known as Vitamin B3, is a skin-restoring ingredient that offers multiple benefits.
 Among these benefits is the ability to visibly improve the appearance of enlarged pores, uneven skin tone, fine lines, dullness, and a weakened skin surface.
 Niacinamide can also mitigate the damage environmental attack can cause and is stable in the presence of heat and light.
 This vitamin works best with zinc to prevent future breakouts, soothe redness, calms blemishes, minimize pores and regulate sebum production.
 That’s why products such as The Ordinary Niacinamide 10% + Zinc 1% and Glossier Super Pure are highly raved by those with oily and acne-prone skin.

 Chemical peeling, medically or with just using at-home skincare products, will make your skin dry and may break your moisture barrier.
 If that happens, instead of getting healed, your face might break out again.
-So a moisturizing toner is not enough, make sure to use an actual moisturizer twice a day after you cleanse and exfoliate.
-And this will also help lock-in the serum you used.
-You can do this by using a cream (for dry skin) or gel (for oily skin) moisturizers.
-You can also use a sheet mask once or twice a week.
+So a moisturizing toner is not enough, make sure to use an actual hydrating moisturizer twice a day after you cleanse and exfoliate.
+And this will also help lock-in the serum or essence you used.
+As mentioned above, I use the Gokujyun Hyaluronic Acid Lotion in the morning while at night I use a more powerful Belif True Cream Aqua Bomb.
+Besides those, you can also use a sleeping mask like Laneige Water Sleeping Mask or a sheet mask like Innisfree Real Squeeze once or twice a week.

 7. Use A Sunscreen Every Day

-Lastly, it’s never okay to insult or give unsolicited advice to someone who suffers from acne.
-Trust me, they already working on how to get rid of acne, did their research, and asked the right person.
+Perfect skin is overrated!
+And it’s never okay to insult or give unsolicited advice to someone who suffers from acne.
+Trust me, they’re already working on how to get rid of their acne, did their research, and asked the right person.
 They don’t need your opinion.
-Acne also has a psychological effect on the sufferer.
+Plus, acne has a psychological effect on the sufferer.

 And to those who suffer from acne, don’t let other people’s opinion get you down and have patience.
 It will really take a while.
 Learn to embrace it too, because in most cases, you will not really be able to 100% get rid of it.
-I personally, still get an acne or two especially when my period is coming or I used a product that aggravated it.
+I still get an acne and even a breakout especially when my period is coming, used a product that aggravated it, or it’s allergy season.
 Acne is not a flaw.
-And according to Amelia Diamond of Man Repeller, it is neither a death sentence nor a mark of character.
+And according to Amelia Diamond from Man Repeller, it is neither a death sentence nor a mark of character.
 It isn’t bad or ugly.
 It just is.
 Everyone gets it, even supermodels like Kendall Jenner and Korean Idols.